 After Governor Chris Christie was elected in 2009, the Public Access Rules were identified early-on as needing significant reform.
 After a significant stakeholder process, NJDEP adopted Public Access Rules on March 19, 2012.
 The 2012 Public Access Rules emphasized public access planning by municipalities.
 The new rules allowed municipalities to create “Municipal Public Access Plans” (MPAPs) as part of the town’s master plan, which, once adopted by NJDEP, would become the mechanism by which coastal permittees would provide public access.
 Municipalities that did not adopt MPAPs were subject to specific NJDEP rules governing access to certain types of facilities obtaining coastal permits in municipalities that have not adopted MPAPs.
 The 2012 Public Access rules were subsequently challenged.

 In a 3-0 decision, the Appellate Division sided with the groups challenging the rule, specifically focusing on the municipal planning process.
 The court ruled that neither the “public trust doctrine” nor CAFRA supported the adoption of the rules.
 In its decision, the court recognized the breadth of the public trust doctrine which “encompasses the ‘legal principal’ that the State holds ‘ownership, dominion and sovereignty over tidally flowed lands in trust for the people.’”
 However, absent express authorization from the Legislature, the Appellate Division ruled that the public trust doctrine alone could not justify NJDEP’s adoption of the 2012 Public Access Rules.
 The Court also held that MPAP requirements had no statutory basis.

-If you would like further information on the impact of the Appellate Division’s decision, please contact your Chiesa Shahinian & Giantomasi PC attorney or the authors listed below.
+If you would like further information on the impact of the Appellate Division’s decision, please contact your Chiesa Shahinian & Giantomasi PC attorney.